pure-admin/vue-pure-admin/README.en-US.md

 ## License

-In principle, no fees and copyrights are charged, and it is commercially available, but if you need secondary open source (such as using this platform for secondary development and open source, the front-end code must be open source and free), please contact the author for permission!
-(Free, just take a record)
+No fees or copyrights will be charged.
+It can be used commercially and open sourced for secondary use

 [MIT © 2020-present, pure-admin](./LICENSE)

+## Donate

+No donations required, just be kind to yourself

 ## `Star`